What is ‘Upstream Bioprocessing’?

 Company News Pharmaceutical Industry News

-Upstream Bioprocessing is, as the name suggests, the early stages of bioprocessing.
-If your Bioprocess was a mighty river – it would spring into life (sciences) up in the peaks of mount Bacteria and travel down through mysterious lands such as The Kingdom of Cultivation and The Fields of Fermentation to eventually wash out into the great Ocean of Pharmaceuticals.
+Upstream Bioprocessing is the early stages of bioprocessing.
+If your Bioprocess was a mighty river – it would spring into life up in the peaks of Mount Bacteria and travel down through mysterious lands such as The Kingdom of Cultivation and The Fields of Fermentation to eventually wash out into the great Ocean of Pharmaceuticals.

 But, enough of this watery metaphor.
 Let’s use some proper scientific terminology.

-Of course, in order to clearly understand the babble of technical jargon that defines our industry, we must first define what the term ‘bioprocessing’ actually means:
+Of course, to clearly understand the technical jargon that defines our industry, we must first define what the term ‘bioprocessing’ actually means:

 It is a multidisciplinary field that combines the principles of biology, chemistry, and engineering to design, develop, and optimise processes for the production of these products.